Hi-Res 3D · AR-Ready

 Setting Recommended Value Why It Matters

-ISO 100–400 Keeps noise low for clean texture detail
+ISO 100–400 Keeps noise low so texture detail stays sharp and clear

-Shutter Speed 1/125s or faster Eliminates motion blur from hand or object movement
+Shutter Speed 1/125s or faster Stops blur from any movement of your hand or the object

-White Balance Fixed / Manual Consistent colour across all frames
+White Balance Fixed / Manual Keeps color the same across every single frame

-Focus Manual or locked AF Prevents focus shifts between shots
+Focus Manual or locked AF Stops the focus from shifting between shots

-Caution: Once you begin shooting, do not change any camera settings — including zoom, aperture, shutter speed, or ISO.
-Inconsistent settings will degrade or break the 3D reconstruction.
+Caution: Once you start shooting, do not change any camera settings.
+This includes zoom, aperture, shutter speed, and ISO.
+If your settings change mid-shoot, the 3D model will come out distorted or may not build at all.

 3